 Mr Key, who is also Tourism Minister, says he has not been briefed about it and he refuses to comment on an employment matter.
 However, he says if someone wants to belong to a union, they can.

-Next story in Political: Government debt could become 'calamitous': Treasury chief
+Next story in Politics: Government debt could become 'calamitous': Treasury chief

 Copyright © 2012, Radio New Zealand